Holiday Homes Andalusia

 · Almeria and its virgin nature

 The most eastern province in Andalucia mostly welcomes an unspoilt landscape, with impressive cliffs and beaches that will leave you speechless, both in the Levante Almeriense and in the Poniente Almeriense.
-In case you prefer a more peculiar landscape, consider Los Filabres, with its Tabernas desert, known as Europe’s driest area.
+In case you prefer a more peculiar landscape, consider Los Filabres, with the Tabernas desert, known as Europe’s driest area.
 In the north of the province, you will find the region of Los Vélez and the Valle del Almanzora, the latter featuring vast marble quarries and developed industries.
 Lastly, the neuralgic point of the province is set in the Metropolitan area of the capital.
 Almeria is definitely a must-see in Andalucia.

 Tourism throughout Andalucia